MD-Shibli-Mollah/SH-Python-2024/README.md

 git clone https://github.com/MD-Shibli-Mollah/SH-Python-2024.git
 cd SH-Python-2024

-### Step 2: Prerequisites: Install required libraries:
-    pip install Flask pyodbc SQLAlchemy requests pytest flask_sqlalchemy

-### Step 3: Set up Microsoft SQL Server: Create a database
-database: msshibli
-If the table is not created in the database then our code will automatically create it as "banks(dbo.banks)"

-### Step 4: run app.py
+run app.py
 Dibugger is enabled & the server will be Running on http://127.0.0.1:5000

-### Step 5: Testing APIs for the API Endpoints:
+Testing APIs for the API Endpoints:

 | Method | Endpoint       | Description               |
 |--------|----------------|---------------------------|